Deltares-research/HydroFlows/docs/user_guide/workflow/execute_workflow.rst

 Export to SnakeMake
 -------------------

-The :meth:`~hydroflows.workflow.Workflow.to_snakemake` method converts the workflow to a SnakeMake file.
+The :meth:`~workflowpy.Workflow.to_snakemake` method converts the workflow to a SnakeMake file.
 The SnakeMake file is by default saved as ``Snakefile`` in the root directory of the workflow.
 The method also creates a configuration file in the root directory with the same name as the SnakeMake file but with the extension ``.config.yml``.
 The configuration file contains the input files and parameters of the workflow and is referenced in the SnakeMake file.

 .. ipython:: python